 Shape Matching Task

-Description The shape matching task assesses distractor or stimulus interference.
+Description The shape matching task assesses cognitive control, or resistance to distraction.
 Participants are presented with probe and target shapes and must decide whether they are the same shape.
 On some trials a distractor shape will be present, which the participant is instructed to ignore.
 The primary dependent measure is the difference in response time and accuracy between when the distractor is present or absent.
-This task putatively measures components of cognitive control, where it has been associated with factors putatively related to "resistance to distraction" (Friedman & Miyake, 2004) and "stimulus interference" (Stahl et al, 2014).

-Identified Description The shape matching task assesses distractor or stimulus interference.
+Identified Description The shape matching task assesses distractor or stimulus interference, putative components of cognitive control.
+It has been associated with factors related to "resistance to distraction" (Friedman & Miyake, 2004) and "stimulus interference" (Stahl et al, 2014).
 Participants are presented with probe and target shapes and must decide whether they are the same shape.
 On some trials a distractor shape will be present, which the participant is instructed to ignore.
 The primary dependent measure is the difference in response time and accuracy between when the distractor is present or absent.
-This task putatively measures components of cognitive control, where it has been associated with factors putatively related to "resistance to distraction" (Friedman & Miyake, 2004) and "stimulus interference" (Stahl et al, 2014).